AppImage/docs.appimage.org/source/packaging-guide/appimage-creation-tools/pkg2appimage.rst

 Converting Python applications packaged with pip
 ------------------------------------------------

-Let's say you have already packaged your Python application using :code:`pip`. in this case, you can use pkg2appimage to generate an AppImage.
-In the following example, we will convert a Python 3 application using :code:`pip3`.
+Let's say you have already packaged your Python application using ``pip``. in this case, you can use pkg2appimage to generate an AppImage.
+In the following example, we will convert a Python 3 application using ``pip3``.

-The following recipe will convert a Python 3 PyQt application using :code:`virtualenv` and :code:`pip3`:
+The following recipe will convert a Python 3 PyQt application using ``virtualenv`` and ``pip3``:

 .. code-block:: yaml